idanbachar/cs-sus-web/README.md

 - Node.js (for the backend)
 - Firebase (for tracking)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](link-to-your-license-md-file) for details.

 ## Frequently Asked Questions (FAQ)

 ### How is the Cheater Probability Score calculated?